oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 ## Setting up the work directory

+Conventions:

+- `<srcdir>` is the source code directory, usually `.../AdaptiveOpticsControl-<version>`
+- `<workdir>` is the work directory where the program and scripts will be executed

 The work directory is where all scripts and high level commands should be run from.
-You will first need to create the working directory and then load scripts into it by executing from the source directory the 'syncscript -e' command:
+You will first need to create the working directory and then load scripts from the source directory to the work directory by executing from the source directory the 'syncscript -e' command:

-	mkdir /<workdirectory>
+	mkdir /<workdir>
-	cd scripts
+	cd <srcdir>/src/AOloopControl/scripts
-	./syncscripts -e /<workdirectory>
+	./syncscripts -e /<workdir>
-	cd /<workdirectory>
+	cd /<workdir>

 Symbolic links to the source scripts and executable are now installed in the work directory :